 Apply at the Ontario Universities Application Centre using the program code QD (Queen's University, Computing).

-Upon completion of second year, students must declare that they are entering a Computing Major, but will not need to specify Game Development.
+Upon completion of first year, students must declare that they are entering a Computing Major, but will not need to specify Game Development.